 - A.P.
 (Albania) v.
 Refugee Appeals Tribunal IEHC 493 (administrative tribunal under a duty to act judicially in dealing with adjournment applications) (junior counsel for applicant)

 - P (practising as . . .
 Solicitors) v.
 Employment Appeals Tribunal (Unreported, High Court, Kearns P., 28 November 2014) (whether, following certiorari of a tribunal decision, an appeal reverts to being a live matter on which a decision is outstanding without any need for a Court order remitting the matter) (junior counsel for applicant)

-- Co-author of Forde and Leonard, Constitutional Law of Ireland (3rd edn, Bloomsbury Professional 2013), a leading textbook on Irish constitutional law
+- Co-author of Forde and Leonard, Constitutional Law of Ireland (3rd edn, Bloomsbury Professional 2013), a leading textbook on Irish constitutional law, available at:

 - David is the coordinator of the King’s Inns Advanced Diploma in Immigration & Asylum Law and he shared responsibility for establishing this course in 2014

 - Since the year 2008-09, David has been course coordinator of the Asylum & Immigration Law module on the King’s Inns Barrister-at-Law degree course and has taught that module since 2007